MINUTEMAN

 $20 LIBERTY TYPE III "TWENTY DOLLARS" (1877-1907)

-The design change to the Type III $20 Double Eagle variety eliminated the letter D on the bottom of the reverse, and "Dollars" was spelled out in full.
+The design change to the Type III $20 Double Eagle variety eliminated the letter D on the bottom of the reverse side (tails) of the coin, and "Dollars" was spelled out in full.

 During the 1880s, millions of $20 Liberty Double Eagles were exported to Europe to pay for International transactions.